watson-developer-cloud/discovery-components/README.md

 ### Manual setup

-1. Install [Yarn](https://yarnpkg.com/lang/en/docs/install), as it is required build the components locally.
+1. Install [Yarn](https://yarnpkg.com/lang/en/docs/install), as it is required to build the components locally.

 2. Clone the repository